neo-project/neo-modules/src/RestServer/README.md

 After installation, you need to restart the neo-cli server for the plugin to take effect.

-Note: You should copy the dll files in the `lib` folder to the binary directory.
+Note: You should create a file named `RestServer.xml` in RestServer folder and put the dependency files in the Plugins directory.

 ## Modifying configuration file
 Before installing the plugin, you can modify the BindAddress, Port and other parameters in the config.json file in the RestServer folder: